 There is no provision for pre-emptive rights under the Company's Bye-laws and there is no restriction against such rights under Bermuda Law.

-Convertible Bonds
+Convertible Bonds 🗪

-Details of the convertible bonds issued by the Group are set out in Note 22(c) to the financial statements.
-This includes the issue of the new US\$175 million 3% p.a. coupon guaranteed convertible bonds due 2025.
+Details of the convertible bonds issued by the Group are set out in Note 22(b) to the financial statements.

 Purchase, Sale or Redemption of Securities